hariclerry/met-nextjs-app/README.md

 I have decided to work on the first option, which is to create a web application that displays the Met Museum of Art's collection.
 I have chosen this option because I am interested in building scalable, user-centric applications that can be used by a wide range of users.
 I have also chosen this option because I am interested in learning more about the Met Museum of Art and their collection.
 It was fun to exploring the api.

-- I used React.js to create a dynamic and interactive user interface.
-This allows for better user experience and engagement
-- I used Next.js to create a server-side rendered application.
+1 - I used React.js to create a dynamic and interactive user interface.
+This allows for better user experience and engagement 2 - I used Next.js to create a server-side rendered application.
 This allows for better performance, scalability, SEO and faster initial load times(assuming this was a real-world application that would be used by millions of users). some of the benefits of using Next.js for this app are;
     - Proxy requests to Met API.
     - Cache responses for faster subsequent loads.
     - handling secure API keys(Though it's not needed in this case but just to keep it in mind).
     - API routes for cross-device extensibility.
     - Handle pagination & filtering on the backend.

-- I used Tailwind CSS to create a responsive and modern design.
+4 - I used Tailwind CSS to create a responsive and modern design.
 This allows for easy customization and scalability.
-- I used Typescript to create a type-safe application.
+6 - I used Typescript to create a type-safe application.
 This allows for better code quality and maintainability.

+7 - Architecture
+    - Next.js gives a well-defined structure to the application.
+It has a well-defined folder structure and a well-defined way of handling routing.
+This allows for better scalability and maintainability.
+    - A modular component structure makes the app scalable & maintainable.

 ### Improvements